JEFF TALBOT

 {

-also available in British (Hale) and Large Print (Wheeler/Chivers) editions }
+also available in audio (Books In Motion), British (Hale) and Large Print (Wheeler/Chivers) editions }

 Jeff is working an antiques deal with fellow picker Lanny (The Weedless Widow), facing a birthday, and dodging Halloween goblins.
 When Lanny's arrested for murder, Jeff steps in to help his friend--and gets a lot more than he bargained for.